 Start with the above discussion and make sure youth understand what a camera obscura is and how it works.

-Do: Talk about how a camera obscura works, build a small camera obscura helmet with thick chipboard or paper or white cardboard.
+Do: Talk about how a camera obscura works, build a small camera obscura helmet with thick chipboard, paper, or white cardboard.

 Reflect: What is it like to view the world upside down?